Channel Partner GTM Strategy for B2B Technology Companies

 The economics: VARs typically expect 20-40% margin on software and higher on services.
 The trade-off is that they bear the cost of sale, own the customer relationship (at least partially), and provide services capacity you don't need to build internally.

-The risk: If VARs own the customer relationship entirely, you can lose visibility into your end users.
-You may not know who's using your product, how they're using it, or when they're at risk of churning until the VAR tells you — if they tell you at all.
+The risk: If VARs own the customer relationship entirely, you lose visibility into your end users — who's using your product, how, and when they're at risk of churning.

 2. Referral Partnerships

 Referral partners identify potential buyers and pass those opportunities to your sales team.
-They don't sell, implement, or support your product.
-They introduce you to prospects in exchange for a referral fee — typically a percentage of the first-year contract value or a flat fee per qualified lead.
+They don't sell, implement, or support — they introduce you in exchange for a referral fee, typically a percentage of first-year ACV or a flat fee per qualified lead.

-The economics: Referral fees typically range from 5-15% of first-year ACV, though some companies pay higher for enterprise deals.
+The economics: Referral fees typically range from 5-15% of first-year ACV, with higher rates for enterprise deals.
 The cost is lower than reseller margins because you retain the sales and delivery work.
 The trade-off is that referral partners are less motivated than resellers because the upside is smaller.

-The risk: Referral partners have limited skin in the game.
-If a referral doesn't convert, they've lost little more than an email introduction.
-This means referral quality can vary dramatically, and you can spend significant sales time chasing poorly qualified introductions.
+The risk: Referral partners have limited skin in the game, so referral quality varies dramatically and you can spend significant sales time chasing poorly qualified introductions.

 3. Technology Partnerships

 Technology partners build integrations between your product and theirs.
-The partnership creates mutual value — your shared customers get a better experience, and both companies get a distribution advantage.
+The partnership creates mutual value — shared customers get a better experience and both companies get a distribution advantage.
 Technology partnerships often evolve into co-marketing and co-selling motions.

-The economics: Technology partnerships are often non-transactional at first.
+The economics: Often non-transactional at first.
 You build the integration, you both promote it, and the revenue benefit is indirect — more pipeline, higher win rates, lower churn because integrated customers are stickier.
-Over time, the best technology partnerships develop into co-selling motions where both companies actively refer deals to each other.
+Over time, the best tech partnerships develop into mutual co-selling motions.

-The risk: Technology partnerships can consume significant engineering resources with no guaranteed revenue return.
-If you build a deep integration with a platform that shifts strategy, deprecates APIs, or becomes a competitor, you've invested in an asset with declining value.
+The risk: They can consume significant engineering resources with no guaranteed revenue return.
+If you build a deep integration with a platform that shifts strategy, deprecates APIs, or becomes a competitor, you've invested in a depreciating asset.

 4. Systems Integrator (SI) Partnerships

-Systems integrators build complex technology solutions for enterprise customers.
-They combine hardware, software, services, and custom development into integrated systems.
-SI partnerships are particularly valuable when your product is one component of a larger enterprise solution.
+Systems integrators build complex technology solutions for enterprise customers, combining hardware, software, services, and custom development into integrated systems.
+SI partnerships are especially valuable when your product is one component of a larger enterprise solution.

-The economics: SI partnerships are high-investment, high-return.
-SIs expect significant support — dedicated partner managers, technical training, joint solution development, and often preferential pricing.
-In return, they can drive very large deals because enterprise projects routinely involve millions in total contract value.
-Even if your product represents a fraction of that, SI-sourced deals are typically much larger than direct-sourced deals.
+The economics: High-investment, high-return.
+SIs expect dedicated partner managers, technical training, joint solution development, and often preferential pricing.
+In return, they can drive very large deals — enterprise projects routinely involve millions in total contract value, and SI-sourced deals are typically much larger than direct-sourced deals.

-The risk: SIs move slowly.
-Their sales cycles mirror enterprise procurement timelines — six to eighteen months is common.
-SI partnerships require patience and sustained investment before they generate meaningful pipeline.
-If your business needs revenue this quarter, SI partnerships are not the answer.
+The risk: SIs move slowly — six to eighteen-month sales cycles are common.
+SI partnerships require patience and sustained investment.
+If you need revenue this quarter, SIs are not the answer.

 5. Marketplace Partnerships

 Cloud marketplaces — AWS Marketplace, Microsoft Azure Marketplace, Google Cloud Marketplace — have become a major distribution channel for B2B technology products.
-Listing on a marketplace makes your product discoverable to the platform's existing customer base, simplifies procurement, and can allow customers to apply committed cloud spend to your product.
+Listing makes your product discoverable to the platform's existing customer base, simplifies procurement, and can let customers apply committed cloud spend to your product.

-The economics: Marketplaces typically charge 3-5% of transaction revenue as a listing fee.
-In exchange, you get distribution, simplified procurement, and access to customers who are actively looking for solutions.
-The real financial benefit is when customers can apply existing cloud credits to your product, effectively making their CFO's decision easier.
+The economics: Marketplaces typically charge 3-5% of transaction revenue.
+In exchange you get distribution, simplified procurement, and access to active buyers.
+The real financial benefit kicks in when customers can apply existing cloud credits to your product, making CFO approval easier.

 The risk: Marketplace discoverability is competitive.
-Listing doesn't mean being found.
-You still need to drive demand through your own marketing and sales efforts.
-The marketplace removes procurement friction, but it doesn't replace your need for pipeline generation.
+Listing doesn't mean being found — you still need to drive demand through your own marketing.

 6. Managed Service Provider (MSP) and Outsourced IT Partnerships

-The economics: MSP partnerships trade large individual deal sizes for volume and predictability.
-MSPs expect meaningful margins (30-50%) and MSP-friendly licensing (monthly, per-device, or per-user).
-In return, they deploy your product across dozens or hundreds of their clients, creating a predictable recurring revenue stream.
+The economics: MSPs trade large individual deal sizes for volume and predictability.
+They expect meaningful margins (30-50%) and MSP-friendly licensing (monthly, per-device, per-user).
+In return, they deploy your product across dozens or hundreds of clients.

-The risk: MSP partners are notoriously margin-conscious.
-If a competitor offers a similar product at better margins, MSPs will switch.
-Brand loyalty is limited — MSPs are loyal to their own clients and their own profitability, not to your brand.
+The risk: MSPs are margin-conscious.
+If a competitor offers similar capability at better margins, they'll switch.
+Brand loyalty is limited.

 Building a Partner Programme from Scratch